lucasphilipp1/3D-Reconstruction-of-Dinoflagellate-Chromosomes-from-Hi-C-Data/README.md

 ### Descriptions of code:

 automatic_CSynth.js
 Description: Use to compute 3D conformations of multiple chromosomes, in succession, using CSynth.
+See
-Drag and drop onto CSynth tab in browser: https://csynth.github.io/csynth/csynth.html
+To use, drag and drop onto CSynth tab in browser: https://csynth.github.io/csynth/csynth.html

 chrom_length_order.py
 Description: Find the largest scaffolds or "chromosomes" from dinoflagellate HiC data.
 Suprisingly, scaffolds are not ordered perfectly by size.